Unforgiven (2005): Main event matches

 The seventh match was a standard match between Shawn Michaels and Chris Masters.
 The match started with Masters applying the Masterlock on Michaels.
 After breaking the hold, Michaels delivered a clothesline and knife edged chops.
 Masters, however, dominated Michaels, focusing on his back by powerbombing Michaels several times.
 He also lifted Michaels vertically in the air and stalled him there before slamming him down.
 Michaels fought back, as he delivered a Diving Elbow Drop.
 Masters was able to lock in the Masterlock once more.
 Michaels tried to use the corners to break the hold, but Masters kept it locked on.
 Michaels then leaped over the top rope and landed on the ring apron, causing the referee to order Masters to break the hold.
 Michaels countered with a Sweet Chin Music, thus Michaels got the pinfall victory over Masters.

-In the main event, John Cena faced Kurt Angle for the WWE Championship.
+In the main event, John Cena defended the WWE Championship against Kurt Angle.
 The match began with Angle and Cena locking up, leading to Angle taking Cena down with a headlock takeover.
 Cena countered many attacks by Angle and was able to reverse the ankle lock.
 Cena attempted an FU but Angle delivered an Angle Slam.
 Eric Bischoff came down the ramp and cheered for Angle, who had the Ankle Lock applied on Cena.
 Cena rolled out of the move, grabbed the championship belt, which Bischoff had brought with him, and hit Angle with it.
 The referee saw this and called for the bell.
 As a result, Cena was disqualified for hitting Angle with the championship, ultimately resulting in him retaining his title.
 After the match, Bischoff tried to strip Cena of the title but was given an FU for his trouble then Angle attacked Cena until Cena delivered an FU through the Spanish announce table on Angle.